 This procedure is performed on an outpatient basis means the patient can go home on the same day of the surgery.

-After the surgery, patients can resume their normal activities very soon.
+After the surgery within a few weeks, patients can resume their normal activities.

 - Vein stripping and ligation